Dual Diagnosis Treatment Princeton, IL

 Services provided:

-• Mental health services, drug addiction intervention and self help meetings
+• Mental health services, domestic violence services and help with transportation

-• Sexual abuse victims, rehab for adult women and transitional-age young adults
+• Sexual abuse victims, transitional-age young adults and adult women

 Lutheran Social Services Of Illinois - 29.0 miles from Princeton, IL

-Lutheran Social Services Of Illinois is a dual-diagnosis treatment center in Sterling, IL that offers treatment services for substance abuse and mental health disorders that include depression as well as post-partum depression.
+Lutheran Social Services Of Illinois is a dual-diagnosis treatment center in Sterling, IL that provides treatment services for mental health and substance abuse disorders that include OCD as well as post-partum depression.

 Address: 1901 1st Avenue, Sterling, IL 61081 in Whiteside County